vacu9708/Signal-processing/Median filter/README.md

 # Median filter
->Average filter cannot remove impulse noises(spikes in a signal).
+>Average filter can hardly remove impulse noises(spikes in a signal).
 Median filter is needed for this case.
 >This is usually used for image processing.

 ~~~Python